 Finally, it was onto the espresso and the aforementioned Scout blend (70% Colombia Agustino Forest, 20% Brazil Ipanema Estate and 10% Ethiopia Guji G2).
 I had it as a piccolo and was very impressed, the coffee’s rich complexity blending perfectly with the sweetness of the milk.

 As a parting gift, Jess gave me a bag of the new seasonal blend (which is being rebranded as “Flux”).
 This contains 45% of the Congo, plus 45% of a Costa Rican coffee, with the remaining 10% from Ethiopia.
-It’s been going down a treat in my Espro Travel Press as I make my way around the south west of the USA.
+It’s been going down a treat in my Espro Travel Press as I make my way across Arizona and California.

 |11 CRUSADER INDUSTRIAL ESTATE • 167 HERMITAGE RD • LONDON • N4 1LZ|

 |www.weaniebeans.com||+44 (0) 20 3441 5521|